A challenge in k12 education is that students can buy essays within essayclick.net be passive observers…

 Here are some other celebrities who’ve tackled the menace:Diabetes

 Anil Kapoor’s daughter has struggled with diabetes from her teenage years.
 She has followed a strict diet regime with daily insulin to stay healthy.
-Her hectic schedule did take a toll on her but she soon learned to manage the condition, sale and hasn’t let it stop her from becoming one of the most sought-after actresses in B-town.
+Her hectic schedule did take a toll on her but she soon learned to manage the condition, and hasn’t let it stop her from becoming one of the most sought-after actresses in B-town.

 The Bond girl was diagnosed was diabetes when she was 23 after she fainted on a TV set.
 She was taken aback by the disease because none of her family members suffered from it.
-Since then, treat she has been taking daily insulin injections for the rest of her life and overhauled her diet.
-She now follows a diet that is low in fat, information pills sugar, processed carbs and avoids all junk food or sweets.
+Since then, she has been taking daily insulin injections for the rest of her life and overhauled her diet.
+She now follows a diet that is low in fat, sugar, processed carbs and avoids all junk food or sweets.

 The curvy actress suffered from gestational diabetes (diabetes during pregnancy), which she claimed runs in her family.
 She told American Baby magazine, ‘I had gestational diabetes, which I didn’t realize at first.
 It occurs in women who have high blood sugar levels during pregnancy.
 I didn’t know whether I was feeling bad because I was pregnant or whether something was seriously wrong.
 I was nauseated for nine months, which can be one of the symptoms.’